 - Dyeing is necessary before processing.

-Below is a table for typical properties for most common Nylon variations:
+Below is a table of typical properties for the most common Nylon variations:

 Extruded NYLON 6/6